Akazai: Fighting against the British

 After the creation of Pakistan on 14 August 1947, Tor Ghar was given the status of Tribal Area under the administration of the provincial government of Khyber Pakhtunkhwa (North West Frontier Province).

 Culture and Traditions

 Like all other Pashtuns, Akazais have maintained their cultural identity.
 They strictly follow the code of ethics of Pashtunwali, which comprises Manliness, Goodness, Gallantry, Loyalty and Modesty.
-Akazais have also maintained the Pashtoon customs of Jirga (consultative assembly), Nanawati (delegation pleading guilty), Hujhra (large drawing room) and Melmasteya (hospitality).
+Akazais have also maintained the Pashtoon customs of Jarga or Jirga (consultative assembly), Badal (justice or revenge) Nanawati (delegation pleading guilty), Hujhra (large drawing room) and Melmastya (hospitality).

 Language

 Pushto is the basic language of Akazais.
-Having less interaction with other people/languages due rugged nature terrain and less roads; the Akazais of Tor Ghar speak the purest form of Pushto.
-Akazais who migrated to other areas have adopted local languages like; Hindko in Hazara Division.
+Having less interaction with other people/languages due rugged nature terrain and less roads; the Akazais of Black Mountain (Tor Ghar) speak the purest form of Pushto.
+Akazais who migrated to other areas have adopted local languages like; Hindko in Hazara Division and Urdu in other parts of the country specially Karachi.

 Recent Developments

 On 28 January 2011, Tor Ghar became the 25th District of Khyber Pakhtoonkhwa.

-Judba is the capital of this newly created district with following tehsils:
+Judba is the district headquarters of this newly created district with following tehsils: